How can we help?

-If you have other connected devices such as a monitored house or medical alarm, you’ll need to consider keeping your copper cable, as well as installing a new fibre cable, to ensure they still fully work.
-LFC Chorus shares more detail on the build types, but your LFC will discuss everything with you in person at the agree phase.
+If you have other connected devices such as a monitored house or medical alarm, you’ll need to contact the alarm provider to make sure it will work once connected to fibre.
+The LFC will discuss the install with you in person during the scope visit.

-What does it cost?
-The NZ government covers all costs for standard fibre installs.
-A standard install covers; the process of a full connection to the existing infrastructure, mending any surfaces that are affected during the install, as well as testing to ensure everything is working properly.
+The New Zealand government covers the costs for all first time standard fibre installs.
+A standard install covers; the process of a full connection to the existing infrastructure, mending any surfaces that are affected during the installation, as well as testing to ensure everything is working properly.

 In some cases, not many, a house may require a non-standard installation.
-If this is you, your LFC will let you know at the agree stage when they first assess your property.
+If this is you, your LFC will let you know during the scope visit when they first assess your property.

 Some things that may mean extra costs include; a house situated more than 200 meters from the fibre connection point on the road, extra wiring or electrical work, additional connection point requests, such as hiding it behind a fence or in an unusual place.